Quality Program Review

 Update – Quality Program Review

 Districts accessing their data for the Quality Program Review will need to use the Monitoring app found on the State of Ohio’s secure Web Portal known as OH|ID (Ohio’s Digital Identity).
 Please review the new technical manual found at the bottom of this webpage to assist in navigating the new system.

 Currently, CTPD lead districts are unable to access their member districts’ data.
 The department’s IT team is working through these issues with efforts to have a solution shortly.
 Please work with your assigned education program specialist to access this data.

-The intent of the Career-Technical Education Program Review is to maximize the use of resources improving the quality of career-technical education programs.
-The Career-Technical Education Program Review is a four to five year process.
-The district conducts a self-review in the first two years for noncompliance areas as in the compliance system.
-In the third year, a district implements identified improvement strategies with the assistance of the Career-Technical Planning District and the Ohio Department of Education.
-The fourth and fifth years require additional onsite reviews by the Ohio Department of Education in collaboration with the Career-Technical Planning District if a career-technical education program is not in compliance with the targets established for the performance indicators.
-The performance indicators being the focal point of the program review process are the following:
+The intent of the Career-Technical Education Quality Program Review is to maximize the use of resources improving the quality of career-technical education programs.
+The Career-Technical Education Program Review is a one to five-year process.
+The district conducts a self-review and creates and implements identified improvement strategies for non-compliance areas identified in the compliance system.
+This work is completed in collaboration with the Career-Technical Planning District and the Ohio Department of Education.

 The indicators for the FY2021 Pathway Data and beyond will align to the Strengthening Career and Technical Education for the 21st Century Act (Perkins V),